getsentry/sentry/docs/getting-started/index.rst

 also you can setup Sentry as WSGI application, in that case skip to section `Running Sentry as WSGI application`.

 To start the webserver, you simply use ``sentry start``.
-If you opted to use an alternative configuration path you can pass that via the --config option.
+If you opted to use an alternative configuration path you can pass that via the SENTRY_CONF parameter.

 ::

   # Sentry's server runs on port 9000 by default.
 Make sure your client reflects
   # the correct host and port!
-  sentry --config=/etc/sentry.conf.py start
+  $ SENTRY_CONF=/etc/sentry.conf.py sentry start

 You should now be able to test the web service by visiting `http://localhost:9000/`.